₱9,974 Find Cheap Flights from Sydney to the Philippines

 • Sydney Airport has a range of parking spaces you can consider if you wish to drive to the airport.
 Consider the long-stay car parks in all terminals if you wish to leave your car for more than a day.
 The valet parking is in Terminals 1 and 2, where you leave your car with an attendant and proceed with the check-in process.

-Top 5 airlines serving from Sydney to the Philippines
+Reviews of the top 4 airlines flying from Sydney to the Philippines

 Need help choosing which airline to fly with from Sydney to the Philippines?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.